 McClendon was part of a group of Oklahoma City businessmen who bought the team in 2006 from Starbucks Corp.
 Chairman Howard Schultz when the club was known as the Seattle SuperSonics.
 The Thunder investor group’s chairman is Clayton I. Bennett.

 Other members of the Thunder’s “Starting Five” sponsorship group were Devon Energy Corp.
-(DVN), MidFirst Bank, and The Oklahoma Publishing Co.
+(DVN:US), MidFirst Bank, and The Oklahoma Publishing Co.

 The oil and gas industry is one of the most active users of sports games to entertain customers, said Tony Knopp, chief executive officer of Calabasas, California-based Spotlight Ticket Management.
 The company counts Plains Exploration & Production Co.
-(PXP) and Schlumberger Ltd. (SLB) among its clients, and doesn’t do business with Chesapeake, he said.
+(PXP:US) and Schlumberger Ltd. (SLB:US) among its clients, and doesn’t do business with Chesapeake, he said.

 “Sports tickets are a significant way of oil and gas companies driving business,” said Knopp, whose firm advises executives on how and when to use their game tickets for entertaining clients.